 lofts in monumental cheese warehouse

 The original cheese warehouse of ‘De Producent’ is a national monument.
 Therefore the main changes of the transformation to lofts are only visible once you enter the building.
 The removal of pieces of the floor and facades on both sides of the original ventilation alley, and the addition of a glass roof, creates a royal atrium that brings light into the building.
-Parts of the original alley facade have been remained up and running as hoistway.
-The residents are able to reach their apartment on one of the four floors through two glass elevators which go up and down along the historical facades, while experiencing the building to the fullest.
+Parts of the original alley facade have been remained up and running as a hoistway.
+The residents can reach their apartment on one of the four floors through two glass elevators that go up and down along the historical facades while experiencing the building to the fullest.

-For this transformation, Mei saved as much elements as possible from the former cheese warehouse to give them a second life in the new construction.
-The shelfs, where cheese ripened for over 100 years, are re-used as finishing touch on the facades in the atrium.
-After extensive research it turned out possible to treat the cheese boards with monomers to meet the fire resistant requirements.
+For this transformation, Mei saved as many elements as possible from the former cheese warehouse to give them a second life in the new construction.
+The shelves, where cheese ripened for over 100 years, are re-used as a finishing touch on the facades in the atrium.
+After extensive research, it turned out possible to treat the cheese boards with monomers to meet the fire-resistant requirements.
 The signs of use on the boards remained visible after this treatment.
-In some of the cheese shelfs a saying is carved as an extra meaning.
+In some of the cheese shelves, a saying is carved as an extra meaning.
 These sentences come from a typical Dutch board game that was found in the archive of De Producent.
 The attentive resident or visitor will be surprised by these references to the history of cheese making.
-Also, the original trays, which hung onto the shelfs to manage the maturation process, are being re-used; as house numbers.
+Also, the original trays, which hung onto the shelves to manage the maturation process, are being re-used; as house numbers.

 Circularity in this project is not only for sustainability and cost-effectivity reasons, but it gives sense to the building by keeping the 100-year-old history alive.